Inputs

 Input of type generated-connection

-The generated-connection input is defined using a Connection Interface required by your Plugin.
+The generated-connection input is defined using a Connection Interface generated by your Plugin.
 Before using this input, please refer to the types of available Connection Interfaces.
 Ensure that you fill in the connection-interface-type field with the name of the Connection Interface Type that is available for your StackSpot Account.

 inputs: